 The Card Association

-A card association is the card brand on the credit card, such as Visa, Mastercard, Discover, and American Express.
+A credit card issuer or card association is the card brand on the credit card, such as Visa, Mastercard, Discover, and American Express.
 While a credit card is attached to a specific bank, it also has a specific brand.

 The card association collaborates with card issuers, merchants, and processors to help facilitate transactions.
 It will also receive part of the fee for a credit card transaction, called an interchange fee.